 In the year 2017 there were 8.4 billion IoT connected devices in the whole worldwide.
 While in the year 2018 it increased to 9.2 Billion.
 It is expected that in the year 2020 the IoT connected devices in the worldwide would be 20.8 Billion.

 The surveys even say that the total number of connected devices such as smart T.V, vehicles, and the digital set up box.
-This will grow till 12 to 13 billion in the year 2019.
-This is where the deployment will start when the organizations start looking for the cross-industry devices that include HVAC systems, LED lightings and Physical security systems.
+This will grow until 12 to 13 billion in the year 2019.
+This is where the deployment will start when the organizations start looking for the cross-industry devices that include HVAC systems, LED lightings, and Physical security systems.

 How is IoT useful?

-IoT is very useful because it makes our work easy and is very less time-consuming.
+IoT is beneficial because it makes our work easy and is very less time-consuming.
 Lets, take in to account the smartphones we use, has made our lives so easy and our a lot of work can be done in just fingertips.

 This clearly shows the seriousness, and how important IoT has become these days.

-Cisco one of the biggest networking company told the Global IoT device supply chain that it requires the most powerful and higher vigilance regarding the quality control.
-Due to the lack of proper rules, regulations and IoT security standards because of which the IoT and IoT application hacks became quite usual and dangerous.
+Cisco, one of the biggest networking company, told the Global IoT device supply chain that requires the most powerful and higher vigilance regarding quality control.
+Due to the lack of proper rules, regulations, and IoT security standards because of which the IoT and IoT application hacks became quite usual and dangerous.

 The IoT devices security is in the hand of its manufacturer’s hand.
 A manufacturer should make sure that all the Internet of Things devices should be safe and secure to use.
 Safety is the thing that most of the business miss.
 According to the surveys: